-Once you begin chiropractic school, you can expect four more years of intense study and hands-on practice at chiropractor college.2 You need to pass four National Board exams.
-After graduating, you will then need to pass the licensing exam to be legally allowed to practice in the state you wish to practice in.
-Since you can take the exam shortly after you graduate, this step should not add a significant amount of time to the process.
+Once you begin chiropractic school, you can expect three to five more years of intense study and hands-on practice at chiropractor college.2 You need to pass four National Board exams.
+After graduating, you will then need to pass the State Board licensing exam to be legally allowed to practice in the state you wish to practice in.
+Since you can take the exam shortly after you graduate, this step may not add a significant amount of time to the process.2

 You will begin your journey to becoming a chiropractor by enrolling in a related undergraduate program.
-You will need a Bachelor’s degree in science, ideally in a medical science field.
-Two popular options are the Bachelor of Science in Athletic Training and the Bachelor of Science in Biology with an Emphasis in Pre-Medicine degree.
-Either of these degrees will give you the foundational knowledge in physical and life sciences that you will need for admission to a chiropractic college and to get your chiropractor degree.
+You will need a bachelor’s degree in science, ideally in a medical science field.
+One option is the Bachelor of Science in Biology with an Emphasis in Pre-Medicine degree.
+This degree can teach you the foundational knowledge in physical and life sciences that you will need for admission to a chiropractic college and to get your chiropractor degree.

 Before you choose a program, consider whether you might want to obtain an advanced chiropractic certification in a subspecialty.
 The American Chiropractic Association (ACA) recognizes various certification boards that offer specialty certificates in areas such as pediatrics, sports medicine and clinical nutrition.3 Working toward a specialty certificate can sometimes begin in college.
-For example, if sports medicine appeals to you, a degree in athletic training would be an appropriate choice.
+For example, if sports medicine appeals to you, a degree in exercise science or pre-physical therapy would be an appropriate choice.

 Regardless of the emphasis of the program you choose, you can expect an immersive experience in the physical and life sciences.
 Students can typically expect to study anatomy, physiology, biology, biochemistry and pathophysiology.
-Pre-med students will focus more on pharmacology and microbiology, while athletic training students will take courses in kinesiology and the prevention, recognition and treatment of injury.
+Pre-med students will also focus on pharmacology and microbiology.

-Despite the demanding nature of an athletic training or pre-med curriculum, there is value in declaring a minor.
+Despite the demanding nature of a pre-med curriculum, there is value in declaring a minor.
 Many chiropractors launch their own practices at some point in their career.
 If this level of autonomy appeals to you, some coursework in business and management may repay the extra effort.
 Look for classes on topics such as entrepreneurial studies, accounting and business administration.
 Even if you do not declare a minor in this area, you may want to take courses as electives.

-Chiropractic school requires four years of intensive study.
+Chiropractic school requires three to four years of intensive study.
 Many schools offer year round schooling so students get get their degree in less than four years.
 The details of the curriculum vary from one school to the next.
 In general, you can expect to learn about the philosophy and methodology of chiropractic medicine, the science of wellness and the chiropractic techniques that heal patients.